Will Corbin

 William Dearis Corbin (born December 8, 1990) is an American former professional football offensive guard.
-He played college football for the Appalachian State Mountaineers and attended Triton High School in Erwin, North Carolina.
+He played college football for the Appalachian State Mountaineers.
 He was a member of the Indianapolis Colts, Jacksonville Jaguars, Saskatchewan Roughriders, Washington Valor, and Atlanta Legends.

 Early life

-Corbin attended Triton High School in Erwin, North Carolina where he played football.
+William Dearis Corbin was born on December 8, 1990, in Dunn, North Carolina.
+He attended Triton High School in Erwin, North Carolina, where he played football.

 College career

 Corbin played for the Appalachian State Mountaineers from 2010 to 2014.
 He was the team's starter his final three years and helped the Mountaineers to 27 wins.
 He played in 35 games during his career including 30 starts at right tackle.
 Corbin started as a defensive lineman before moving to the offensive line due to injures during the 2010 season.
 Corbin appeared in two games as a defensive lineman.

 Professional career

 On May 26, 2015, Corbin was signed by the Indianapolis Colts after a tryout.
 On July 27, 2015, Corbin was released by the Colts.

 On August 24, 2015, Corbin signed with the Jacksonville Jaguars.
 Corbin was released September 4, 2015, after two preseason games with the Jaguars.

 Corbin signed with the Saskatchewan Roughriders on May 30, 2016.
 Corbin was released on June 12, 2016.

 Corbin was assigned to the Washington Valor on January 10, 2017.

-Corbin was signed by the Atlanta Legends of the Alliance of American Football, but was waived before the start of the 2019 regular season.
+In 2019, Corbin played in two games for the Atlanta Legends of the Alliance of American Football.
+He finished the 2019 season with the AFL's Washington Valor.